midnight-ntwrk/midnight-node-docker/.github/ISSUE_TEMPLATE/feature-request.md

 ---

-Clearly describe your feature, its benefits, and most important the expected outcome.
+Feature Request: Clearly describe your feature, its benefits, and most important the expected outcome.
 This helps us analyze the proposed solution and develop alternatives

 #### Describe the proposed feature.
 #### User Need: What user need does this feature address?
 Include use cases and user stories.